 Instructions

-- Peel and chop up the turmeric and ginger root into coins and add them along with the rest of the ingredients to a high-speed blender.
+- Chop the ginger root into coins and add them along with the rest of the ingredients to a high-speed blender.
 Blend till fully incorporated.

 - Pour the mixture into a small saucepan and, on low heat, let the moisture evaporate.
 Once a paste is formed, turn off the heat, let it cool completely, and then store it in an airtight glass container in the fridge.